"Hope you get it!" Charity worker caught wishing breast cancer on woman in Ring video

 "Hope you get it!"
 Breast Cancer Now Charity worker caught wishing disease on woman in Ring doorbell video

-The man was filmed on a doorbell camera wishing cancer on the woman after he knocked on her door on Wednesday afternoon.
+The man was filmed on a doorbell camera wishing cancer on the woman in Leyland after he knocked on her door on Wednesday afternoon.

+Join our new WhatsApp Community to get the latest news and top stories from across Lancashire directly to your phone

 “I’m absolutely shaking with rage,” said the woman, who couldn’t believe her ears when she heard him mutter the obscenity as she closed her door.